-Being a process which could be considered to have a high potential for an adverse impact on those in particular groups, the Recruitment and Selection Procedure is one which has been reviewed and amended in light of previous impact assessments.
+Being a process, which could be considered to have a high potential for an adverse impact on those groups, the Recruitment and Selection Procedure is one which has been reviewed and amended considering previous impact assessments.

 The data and statistics are interesting but have their limitations and are therefore used to identify any further investigation.
 Previous further investigations have demonstrated that the college, like many other organisations, experiences occupational segregation.
 The terms and conditions which, in large measure, incorporate term time working and do not require weekend work, impact upon the profile of those seeking to work in the college.

-In order to monitor this activity, three elements are considered: Applications, how these applications are translated into appointments and internal staff appointments.
-This session, these have been considered with reference to the Scottish population.
-This is as a result of the college's move towards recruitment through recruitment websites and social media, which has had a consequent impact on the area from which the college is attracting applications.
+To monitor this activity, three elements are considered: Applications, how these applications are translated into appointments and internal staff appointments.
+These have been considered with reference to the Scottish population.
+This is because of the college's move towards recruitment through recruitment websites and social media, which has had a consequent impact on the area from which the college is attracting applications.
 This is evident through the locations of the applicants for posts.
 There is caution to be exercised in this comparison with census data however as, as has already been stated, we are reaching out to the working age population rather than the population as a whole.